How Exit Intent Popups Work (And 12 Ideas That Actually Convert)

 What Is an Exit Intent Popup?

-An exit intent popup is a message that appears right as someone’s about to leave your site.
-It tracks user behavior, like moving the mouse toward the browser bar or scrolling back on mobile, and triggers a targeted offer before they go.
+An exit intent popup is an overlay that appears just as a visitor is about to leave your site.
+It is triggered by cursor movement toward the browser bar on desktop, or scroll velocity on mobile.

 The goal is simple: stop visitors from bouncing and give them one last reason to take action.
 That might be a coupon, a giveaway entry, a content upgrade, or a quick reminder about their cart.

-Popups often get a bad rap for being annoying.
-But exit intent popups are different because they only appear when someone’s already leaving.
-There’s no harm in trying one last nudge, and the results speak for themselves.
+Exit popups often get a bad rap for being annoying.
+But these are different from standard popups because they only fire when someone is already leaving.
+There is no harm in one last nudge, and those numbers come from exit intent popups specifically, not general popup campaigns.

 How Do You Create an Exit-Intent Popup?

 The easiest way to create an exit intent popup is with a drag-and-drop popup builder.
-You don’t need to touch any code or mess with complicated settings.
+You do not need to touch any code or mess with complicated settings.
 Just pick a template, customize the design, and publish it on your site.

 It also works with WordPress, Shopify, WooCommerce, and major email platforms like Mailchimp and Constant Contact.